Here’s a question all AV companies need to ask: How do we handle resource management inside our organizations?

-Resource management is such an important issue, it invariably leads to other questions:
+Resource management is such an important issue, it invariably leads to other questions: How do we manage

 There are three steps:

-Give employees the opportunity to improve how they do the work they do through continuous process improvement.
+3. The third step is to give employees the opportunity to improve how they do the work they do through continuous process improvement.
 They also need an opportunity to improve themselves through heightened competence, cross-training, leadership and management opportunities, etc.

-I find that most people are incredibly creative, yet a lot of us expend our creativity trying to work around the processes that are put in place for us, rather than systematically understanding, measuring and improving those processes.
 Leaders in a mature organization need to channel that creativity toward creating value, allowing their human resources to see the link between their actions and the company’s value, and then rewarding people for creating and using processes that enhance their own and other’s productivity and performance.

 In many organizations, we’ve begun to treat people like machines